aopal/sgt/index.md

 ### Description

-A maze of extremely deep sheer canyons, formed by the immense power released at Immog's shattering also breaking the bedrock (for those who read Sanderson, yes it's partially inspired by the shattered plains).
+A maze of extremely deep sheer canyons covering a few hundred square miles, formed by the immense power released at Immog's shattering also breaking the bedrock (for those who read Sanderson, yes it's partially inspired by the shattered plains).
 The lower walls and bed of the canyons are primarily a mix of basalt, slate, obsidian and marble, igneous and metamorphic rocks formed by the sheer heat and pressure the Shatterring wrought.
 The walls, at least near the top, are covered by an almost glass-like substance that has come to be known as Vidrite, which some say is the dried blood of the god.
 Vidrite reflects some light down into the deeps of the canyons below, granting it some some light during most of the day.

 Canyons range from 700-1500 metres deep, usually 50-100 metres wide and almost always sheer.
 The spilled blood and power of a war god and two armies has left the place permeated by powerful magic.
 Many strange plants grow unnaturally quickly on the base of the canyons allowing for a lot of food without much sunlight.
 The base of the canyons are colloquially referred to as the Catacombs.